 This Standard will require retrospective restatement, as well as enhanced disclosures regarding revenue.

-Although the Committee of Management anticipate that the adoption of AASB 15 may have an impact on the Branch's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.
+Although the directors anticipate that the adoption of AASB 15 may have an impact on the Branch's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.